-§ a441 Cheating
+§ a441 Cheating, Plagiarism and Academic Dishonesty

 If a student is found cheating in an exam or violating an exam policy/rule, Sophia University will impose severe punishment.
 Honesty is also expected at in-class exams held during class sessions.
-The following are some actions that are considered cheating:
+Students must not cheat (plagiarize) or commit academic dishonesty with regard to written reports and papers.
+The following are some actions that are considered cheating (plagiarism):